Pictures of England Book hotels

 Nestling on the banks of the rivers Corve and Theme Ludlow is a joyous town to visit at any time of year...

-The little thatched church at Little Stretton, Shropshire
+The front of the little thatched church at Little Stretton, Shropshire

 (6.7 miles, 10.8 km, direction N)